 Dental health is multifactorial

 Admittedly this is a tip of the iceberg approach to dental health.
-I am in the process of writing a more thorough dental health essay that will be released on HerbMentor.com sometime in 2012.
+I am in the process of writing a more thorough dental health essay on HerbMentor.com.
 Even though this article isn’t a complete essay on dental health I wanted to at least mention the multi-factorial approach to dental health, so that readers can understand that the following recipe is not a magic cure all, but instead part of a larger protocol for dental health.

 Our herbs in the mouth wash recipe…